Tuesday, October 19, 2021

 11. "Exit to Eden"(1994) Rosie O'Donnell dressed like a dominatrix?
 Nothing more needs to be said.
 Why, Garry Marshall, WHY?

-12. "Bio-Dome"(1996) Pauley Shore's popularity, however brief, is definitely a blemish on '90s pop culture.
+12. "Bio-Dome"(1996) Pauley Shore's movie stardom, however brief, is definitely a blemish on '90s pop culture.
+"Jury Duty" and "In the Army Now" are just as painful.

 13. "The Island of Dr. Moreau"(1996) This sci-fi calamity features screen legend Marlon Brando at his bloated, careless, eccentric, paycheck-collecting worst.